LucasParsy/monsite/_notes/Public/making a good talk.md

 ##### **Watch the audience, not the slides**

 Knowing your subject and your slides obviously help not watching them.
-People praise me for watching the audience.
+People praised me for watching the audience.
 Truth is **I mostly stare blankly**, mechanically moving my head across the room **while I'm focused in my explanations**.
 People seem not to notice it, they probably watch the slides most of the time.

 I'll add that having a **Bluetooth remote** is a good way to move more comfortably and get a good body language in front of the audience.
 You can use a mouse, a 10€ remote, or even a Wiimote, they're Bluetooth!